SelfCareMap

 Final Thought: Nourish Yourself, Literally and Figuratively

 A cooking class offers all three.
 It feeds your body with nutritious food, your mind with new skills, your heart with joy and connection, and your soul with the quiet pride of creation.
+It reminds us that the act of preparation is just as important as the act of consumption.

-Bon appétit—and be well.
+Bon appétit, and be well.